Skin Health for Dogs

 Supplements in Context: Supporting the Whole Look, Not One Ingredient

-Supplements work best when they’re part of a broader care picture.
-A dog can eat well and still show dryness, dullness, or seasonal itch—because the skin is exposed to friction, bathing, allergens, and weather every day.
-Plant-derived compounds have been described as supporting overall skin condition and appearance in dogs.
+Supplements work best as part of a bigger picture.
+A dog can eat well and still show [dryness](https://lapetitelabs.com/pages/best-supplements-for-dog-dry-skin), dullness, or seasonal itch—because the skin meets friction, bathing, allergens, and weather every single day.
+Plant-derived compounds are described as supporting overall skin condition and appearance in dogs.

 Safety First: Keeping Routines Simple When Skin Is Acting Up